dominicpp/computer-graphics-using-java/README.md

 # Computer-Graphics
-Computer graphics in Java - w/o using any graphic libraries at all.

-In the fifth semester of my bachelor studies at the Beuth University of Applied Sciences I came in contact with computer graphics for the very first time.
+In the fifth semester of my bachelor studies at the Beuth University of Applied Sciences Berlin, I came in contact with computer graphics for the very first time.
 <br/><br/>
-Down below you will see my own implementation of a ray tracer in Java as part of my bachelor studies.
+Down below you will see my own implementation of a ray tracer in Java.
 <br/><br/>
 The course focused on the core of computer graphics, such as:
 <ul>